- 2% for the Environment – two percent of the price of this library is donated to an environmental cause, as an “artist royalty” for the planet!

 - There will eventually be a long blog post about my Alaskan expedition, but for now, here are a few stories.

 - On this trip, I left my Cinela blimp unattended in the wilderness of Lake Clark National Park for 24 hours a day for two weeks.
 On my hikes, I discovered well-defined game trails and decided to place my mics near one to capture the sounds of the passing wildlife.

-- I checked the recording and was thrilled to find that a bear had sniffed the sh*t out of my microphone blimp for 20 minutes before tipping over the tripod, scaring itself, and running off.
+- I checked the recording and was thrilled to find that a bear done some serious investigating of my microphone blimp for 20 minutes before tipping over the tripod, scaring itself, and running off.
 Luckily the mics and recorder were not damaged, but there was definitely some bear slobber on the blimp from being licked :)